LiveIntent/PagerDuty-Open-Source-Security-Training/docs/for_everyone/lessons/Lesson_05_Passwords.md

 Lesson Notes:
 :dart: Passwords are a huge part of ensuring you protect yourself online.
-:dart: Passwords are protected when stored but cracking them is easier than you’d think.
+:dart: Passwords are protected when stored but cracking them is easier than you'd think.

 ---